 MiSOgood was aimed at millennials who were interested in health and nutrition, cooking, and Asian flavors.
 The brand wanted to sell to natural and specialty markets along with mainstream grocery stores, eventually expanding into the e-commerce space.
 The founders further wanted to establish the brand as delicious, wholesome, and easy to cook with.
 Thus, they needed new packaging design, website design, and marketing materials that would help them communicate the value of their products to vendors and appeal to their millennial audience.

-The original designs didn’t stand out from other miso options in the stores.
+The original graphic design didn’t stand out from other miso food packaging options in the stores.
 Furthermore, they failed to communicate the nutrition-emphasis, the bold flavor, or the easy-to-use nature of the products.
 The colors did not evoke freshness or health, and the packaging didn’t make the product seem appetizing or intriguing.

 Initially, we presented the client with several packaging concepts, including retro, hand-drawn, less is more, and packaging as art, all of which also emphasized the brand’s core qualities.
 The presentation also provided our retail market analysis for their products.

 The final designs for MiSOgood brought an upbeat and friendly feel to the brand.
 The bright colors catch the eye and evoke freshness, health, and flavor, setting the products apart from other soup and condiment options in stores.
 In addition, the hand-drawn plant graphics add a welcoming element and reinforce the brand’s commitment to real, wholesome food.